 Beauty surrounded the Daring Bakers this month as our host, Sawsan, of chef in disguise, challenged us to make beautiful, filled breads.
 Who knew breads could look as great as they taste?

 Bread baking has fascinated me since I first began baking many years ago.
 I may have only been 12 or 13 years old when I first tackled baking with yeast.
 My love for breads – baking and eating them – has never waned.
 This month with Daring Bakers and the help of Sawsan of Chef in Disguise, I discovered something new.
 These breads are layered with flavouring, savoury or sweet, then cut, twisted and shaped to form beautiful works of art.
-Have a look here for some amazing inspiration.

 Thank you Sawsan for this wonderful challenge.
 You have inspired me to take baking bread to a whole new level!